openvm-org/openvm/docs/specs/ISA.md

 ## Instruction format

-Instructions are encoded as a global opcode (field element) followed by `NUM_OPERANDS = 7` operands (field elements): `opcode, a, b, c, d, e, f, g`.
+Instructions are encoded as a global opcode (field element) followed by `NUM_OPERANDS = 6` operands (field elements): `opcode, a, b, c, d, e, f`.
 An instruction does not need to use all operands, and trailing unused operands should be set to zero.

 ## Program ROM